UthraCG/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 Authorized Seller.
 According to the problem the individual is looking to sell mobile phones on Flipkart.
-For this, the individual is looking for the best product, brand, specification and deals that can generate the most revenue with the least amount of investment and budget constraints.
+For this, the individual is looking for the best product, brand, specification and deals that can generate the most revenue with the least amount of investment and budget constraint.

 Process: